vcc-csc212/sm21/_docs/labs/lab03/lab03.md

 The instructions below will walk you through applying OOP concepts as well as testing them using your own automated tester!

-1. Download the files below
+1. Download the files below (it's easiest if you right click and then choose download or save)

     [Animal.h](/sm21/labs/lab03/template-code/Animal.h)
     : Contains the **declaration** of the abstract Animal class from the example above.